milospjanic/rnaSeqFPro/README.md

 file.name.4.R1.file.name.4.R2 B CONDITION2
 </pre>

-**Note: the order of the samples in meta.data has to the same as in command: ls -1 for the script to work**
+**Note: the order of the samples in meta.data has to the same as in command: ls -1 for the script to work.
+RGSEPD will stop if the orders do not match between meta.data and mastertable, therefore create meta.data in the same order as the mastertable is created, using ls -1 hierarchy**

 rnaSeqFPro is composed of four pipelines that will run a RGSEPD version on either human genome hg19 or mouse genome mm10, using either paired-end (PE) or single-read (SR) sequences.